Orange County Workers’ Compensation Lawyers

 However, some workplace accidents may involve third parties — the negligence of manufacturers, designers, retailers, maintenance workers, and safety inspectors could be to blame for an incident.
 If one of these parties is at fault for your work injury, you could be entitled to additional benefits through a third-party work injury claim.

-The Role of Liability in Workers’ Compensation Claims
+What Is the Role of Liability in Workers’ Compensation Claims?

 Workers’ compensation is a no-fault system.
 In typical cases, liability for a work injury may not be considered.
 Often, employees are able to have their claims approved and begin collecting benefits without attributing blame to anyone.